Questionnaires provide a relatively cheap, quick, and efficient way of obtaining large amounts of information from a large sample of people.

 It is important to conduct a questionnaire pilot study for the following reasons:

-Check that emotive questions have not been used as they make people defensive and could invalidate their answers.
+- Check that emotive questions are not used, as they make people defensive and could invalidate their answers.

 Friedman, M., & Rosenman, R. H. (1974).
 Type A behavior and your heart.
 New York: Knopf.